TPower2112/add-tag-host-falcon/README.md

 #  Add a Falcon Grouping Tag to a host via the API using FalconPy

-This script will take user input to add a Falcon Group tag to a single host in the CrowdStrike console.
+This script will take user input to add a Falcon Grouping tag to a single host in the CrowdStrike console.

 ## prerequisites
 [FalconPy](https://www.falconpy.io/Usage/Installation-Upgrades-and-Removal.html) must be installed into the coding environment.